 For example, if you chose to receive 20 years of guaranteed payments and you pass away five years after payments begin, your beneficiary would continue to receive payments for the remaining 15 years.
 If you live beyond 20 years, payments would continue for your lifetime.
 You could also choose to receive payments that continue as long as both you and a spouse (or whomever else you choose) lives.
 With this option, you simply decide how much you want the survivor to receive after one of you passes away.

 You may decide you need income only for a specific period of time.
 This is called a “period certain.”
 Let’s say you need help bridging the gap between the time you retire and the time you begin receiving Social Security or pension benefits; a period certain payment option can help you do that.

 And finally, you could choose to simply receive a certain amount of money each month until your account is depleted.

 However, if you are not ready to make a decision on what to do with your money right now, you can simply put it into a plan that earns interest and receive payments at a later date.
 This is called “interest income.”

 The bottom line is this: You choose the features that will help you create more security and predictability for your financial future.
-If you’re unsure about which income plan might be the best fit for you, talk with a financial professional.
+If you’re unsure about which income plan might be the best fit for you, talk with a financial advisor.
 And be sure to work with a company that’s been awarded the highest financial strength ratings to any insurer … one that will be there when you need it most.

 1Applies to fixed-income plans only.
 Variable rate plans participate in the market.